fenago/deep-learning-for-nlp/Lab Guides/chapter_05/Lab_2.md

 ```

 Running the example, you can see that not only punctuation tokens, but examples like
-armour-like and ’s were also filtered out.
+armour-like and 's were also filtered out.

 ```
 ['One', 'morning', 'when', 'Gregor', 'Samsa', 'woke', 'from', 'troubled', 'dreams', 'he',